Structure & Reactivity in Chemistry

 There is a striking difference between geometries around transition metals, in the middle of the periodic table, compared to main group p-block elements, in the right hand part of the periodic table.
 The geometry around a transition metal is simply based on the number of atoms bonded to it.
 Each surrounding atom takes up some space and so a geometry is adopted to give those atoms roughly equal space around the central atom.

-In the p-block, things are generally quite different.
+In the p-block, things are sometimes quite different.
 It's not just the neighbouring atoms that take up space; the valence electrons on the central atom also have to be accommodated.
 Thus, in ammonia, NH3, we need to consider not just the three hydrogen atoms that are bonded to the nitrogen, but nitrogen's own lone pair as well, in order to determine the geometry.
 That's four objects to fit around the nitrogen atom.
 The normal geometry for four things is tetrahedral.
 Thus, ammonia takes on a tetrahedral shape.
 It isn't trigonal planar.

 That's sometimes called the overall electronic geometry.
 It is the geometry of everything, including lone pair electrons.
 To see the relationship between the atoms -- the nitrogen and its three nieghbouring hydrogens -- just ignore the electron pair for a minute.
 The nitrogen sits above a trigonal base of three hydrogen atoms.
 The molecular geometry -- that shape formed by the nitrogen and the three hydrogens -- is pyramidal.